 - After filling in the details, click on 'Accept and Continue'

-- You will receive an OTP on your number
+- You will receive an OTP on your registered number

-- After you input the OTP click on ‘Go to Dashboard’
+- After entering the OTP, click on 'Go to Dashboard'

-- You will be able to check your credit score
+- You will be able to view your credit score

-- Log onto the official CIBIL website and choose Income Tax ID Number (PAN) and your identity proof
+- Log onto the official CIBIL website and select Income Tax ID Number (PAN) as your identity proof

-- Fill out the important details and click on ‘Accept and Continue’
+- Fill out the required details and click on 'Accept and Continue'

-- You will be able to check your online credit score
+- You will be able to view your online credit score

 Now that you have learnt how to check and maintain a healthy CIBIL score, it will make the loan application process smoother.
 Here is a student-friendly option for study loans.